LASIK Surgery: Permanent Vision Correction as a Prep

 In an everyday situation, poor vision is just an inconvenience.
 The modern world has provided us with lots of easy solutions: glasses and contact lenses are readily available.
 Personally, I have required vision correction since I was 7 years old.
 I can barely remember a time when reaching for my glasses was not the first thing I did each morning.

-A month ago, my vision was awful.
+Five years ago, my vision was awful.
 My prescription was -4 in one eye, and -5 in the other.
 20/200 – legally blind without correction.

 Choosing a Surgeon

 The first step to having Lasik surgery is to choose an ophthalmologist.